Welcome to Chicago's Own TU Chapter ...

 We are very proud to have our Chapter named after Elliott Donnelley (1903-75), a conservationist and business leader who was an instrumental figure in the early development and growth of Trout Unlimited.

-Elliott had boundless energy and a sincere devotion to a range of civic concerns, ranging from conservation to the disadvantaged in our society.
+Elliott had boundless energy and sincere devotion to a range of civic concerns, ranging from conservation to the disadvantaged in our society.
 He was active in his local community, Lake Forest, where he served as mayor and as an alderman.
-He served on the boards of hospitals, schools and universities, the Chicago Zoological Society, the Nature Conservancy, and others.
-In addition to fly fishing, he had a passion for steam locomotives and equipment, and served on the board of The La Porte County Historical Steam Society.
+He served on the boards of hospitals, schools, and universities, the Chicago Zoological Society, the Nature Conservancy, and others.
+In addition, to fly fishing, he had a passion for steam locomotives and equipment and served on the board of The La Porte County Historical Steam Society.
 Since the age of 25, he was involved in boy’s clubs and was later responsible for the creation of the Chicago Youth Centers.

 He also was a respected leader in Chicago’s business community.
 He played a vital role in his family’s printing business, R. R. Donnelley and Sons, serving 20 years on the board of directors and serving as Vice Chairman.